uptrain-ai/uptrain/examples/coversation_summarization/README.md

 3. Edge-case Collection (user defines the edge-case parameters based on heuristics/observations)
 4. Building Custom Monitor (that checks out-of-vocabulary cases)

-Note: GPU not required to run this tutorial. <br>
+Note: GPU is not required to run this tutorial. <br>
-We understand that running the bart-large-xsum can be time consuming on some machines, hence, we have pre-generated the model outputs and their corresponding sentence BERT embeddings to remote for both the SAMSum and DialogSUM datasets.
+We understand that running the bart-large-xsum can be time consuming on some machines.
+Hence, we have pre-generated the model outputs and their corresponding sentence BERT embeddings to remote for both the SAMSum and DialogSUM datasets.
 Due to this, running this entire script does not take too much time (e.g., it runs in 3 minutes on my Macbook Air).

 First, let's see (literally) what we are dealing with.
 We plot the sentence BERT embeddings with UMAP dimensionality reduction.
-We apply dimensionality reduction on 3 type of datasets: SAMSum train (aka reference dataset), SAMSum test, and DialogSum train.
+We apply dimensionality reduction on 3 types of datasets: SAMSum train (aka reference dataset), SAMSum test, and DialogSum train.

 ## Analyzing Performance and Visualizing with UMAP
 We'll also use a visualization technique called UMAP to see how different datasets are related in terms of content.
 Datasets marked `reference` (i.e., SAMSum training) and `samsum` (i.e., SAMSum test) are close in the UMAP space.
 Most point from the DialogSum dataset are further than the data on which the model was finetuned on (i.e., reference aka SAMSum train).